 Populations at Risk

-There remains a serious concern regarding the potential for a recurrence of widespread violence in Kenya in the aftermath of the August 2017 general election.
+There is a serious concern regarding the potential recurrence of widespread violence in Kenya as a result of the October 2017 re-run of the presidential election.

-Prior to the general election, the IEBC identified 20 counties as potential hotspots for protests and riots, ethnic clashes, terrorist attacks, and land and resource based conflicts.
-The National Cohesion and Integration Commission (NCIC) also noted that, "insensitive and sensational reporting" by some radio stations and social media was exacerbating tensions.
+Prior to the August election, the IEBC had identified 20 counties as potential hotspots for protests and riots, ethnic clashes, terrorist attacks, and land and resource based conflicts.
+The National Cohesion and Integration Commission also noted that, "insensitive and sensational reporting" by some radio stations and social media was exacerbating tensions.
 Some politicians from major parties were accused of deliberately heightening ethnic rivalries ahead of the election.
-One week prior to the elections an IT officer from the IEBC was murdered in Nairobi, raising fears of irregularities during voting.

 Post-election violence in 2007-2008 left 1,133 Kenyans dead and over 663,000 displaced, but led to state wide structural reforms to avoid a recurrence of violence during future elections.
 While the 2013 elections were generally peaceful, the government has relied upon a Kikuyu-Kalenjin political alliance and has been unable to overcome the root causes of some inter-ethnic disputes.
 The government has also fundamentally failed to hold perpetrators of past mass atrocity crimes accountable.

-The government needs to continue actively upholding its Responsibility to Protect all Kenyans.
+The government needs to uphold its Responsibility to Protect all Kenyans, regardless of political affiliation.

 Disputed election results should be formally contested through appropriate legal channels in Kenya's courts.

 The AU and UN need to continue to assist the Kenyan government in both proximate and long-term efforts aimed at strengthening the rule of law, building inter-communal dialogue, and ending the mobilization and manipulation of ethnic identity for political purposes.